Thursday, 22 November 2012

 This 1961 period drama is set at a time before Meiji kingdom, in the 1860s, at the fall of the Tokugawa Dynasty at a time the Japanese realised that they were left far behind with the entry of Commodore Perry with his steam ship to Tokyo.
 (They were thought to be puffing dragons)!

-Anyway, this film is a period drama about the samurais who were jobless after the fall of their masters, Tokugawa dynasty.
-They were left to fend themselves with their sword and wit only.
+Anyway, this film is a period drama about the samurai who were jobless after the fall of their masters, the Tokugawa dynasty.
+They were left to fend for themselves with their sword and wit only.

 Yojimbo is one such samurai.
-While wandering aimlessly penniless walking as his feet led him, he lands at a once beaming silk producing village is chaos after two warring factions.
-One side is supported by the silk merchant while the other by the sake brewer.
+While wandering aimlessly, penniless, and walking wherever his feet led him, he arrives at a once-thriving silk-producing village now in chaos after two warring factions.
+One side is supported by the silk merchant, while the other by the sake brewer.

-The samurai thinks that peace would be restored if both gangs perished.
-With his wit, he offers himself as bodyguard to either side, outsmart them, make them kill each other with carefully thought plans.
-His troubles come when a brother from one of the gangs return from town with a gun.
+The samurai believes that peace would be restored if both gangs were wiped out.
+Using his wit, he offers to be a bodyguard for either side, outsmarting them and arranging for them to kill each other with carefully devised plans.
+His trouble begins when a brother from one of the gangs returns from town with a gun.

-Despite being injured, he manages to restore peace and other before leaving the town.
+Despite being injured, he manages to restore peace and other matters before leaving the town.

 Too much violence for my liking.